Providing smart analytics for efficient risk assessment at borders

 Today, border authorities are equipped with risk assessment systems.
 This has become a game changer in border management.
 As soon as a journey is booked, passenger data can be cross-checked against external reference databases and analyzed via a risk assessment procedure for security clearance purposes.
 These systems include passenger data collection and processing of API-PNR—Passenger Name Record (PNR), batch and interactive Advance Passenger Information (API – iAPI)—smart data analysis and alert management.
 Moving forward, authorities may need additional features like information on risky patterns related to historic travel behavior and/or plane seating location to assess health status and build up a comprehensive traveler data collection solution factoring in health risk assessment.

-With an API-PNR suite such as IDEMIA’s Traveler Analytics Suite, the authorities have a unique and modular risk analysis approach to improve border management, in compliance with laws and respectful of privacy.
-To achieve efficient border management, an effective Entry/Exit System must be integrated; one that enables authorities to define the relevant business rules, interconnect and perform controls, and use other types of information to grant or refuse entrance into the country.
+In compliance with laws and respectful of privacy, to achieve efficient border management, an effective Entry/Exit System must also be integrated; one that enables authorities to define the relevant business rules, interconnect and perform controls, and use other types of information to grant or refuse entrance into the country.